raumzeitlabor/raumzeitchef-ircbot/README.md

 Development
 -----------
-To run the bot on your local machine, use `./script/ircbot-chef`.
-Note that you need to edit **lib/RaumZeitLabor/IRC/Chef.pm** as it is hard-coded for the RaumZeitLabor environment.
+To run the bot on your local machine, use `./script/ircbot-chef` and set `--channel` and `--nick` to something appropiate.

 Building a Debian package
 -------------------------
-The preferred way to deploy code on the Blackbox (where this bot traditionally runs on) is by installing a Debian package.
+The preferred way to deploy code on infra.rzl (where this bot traditionally runs on) is by installing a Debian package.
 This has many advantages:

 1. When we need to re-install for some reason, the package has the correct